huggingface/blog/ml-director-insights-4.md

 - [Director of Machine Learning Insights [Part 2 : SaaS Edition]](https://huggingface.co/blog/ml-director-insights-2)
 - [Director of Machine Learning Insights [Part 3 : Finance Edition]](https://huggingface.co/blog/ml-director-insights-3)

-In this fourth installment, you’ll hear from a xxx, a xxx, a xx, an xx, a xx, a xx. —All of whom are currently Directors of Machine Learning with rich field insights.
+In this fourth installment, you’ll hear from Javier Mansilla, Shaun Gittens, Samuel Franklin, and Evan Castle. —All of whom are currently Directors of Machine Learning with rich field insights.

 🚀  Let’s meet some top Machine Learning Directors and hear what they have to say about Machine Learning’s impact on their prospective industries: